 You can also ask that the journalist tag you in any posts from the publication where you’re featured.
 They don’t always have control over social promotion, but it’s worth checking.

-Want to know how to use HARO for digital marketing?
+Want to know how to use HARO for free publicity?
 Here’s how to include monitoring HARO and replying to queries as part of your digital marketing strategy.

 - Sign up for HARO.